-In view of Theorem \ref{pm_thm}, after plugging in the log density derivatives estimates derived from sample data into (\ref{pmean2}), we obtain estimates for the posterior mean of non-centality parameter.
-In this section, we suggest ideas to interpret these estimated values.
-The terminology and notations used here are closely related to those in Section \ref{Sec-2.1}.
+In Theorems \ref{pm_thm} and \ref{pv1}, after plugging in the estimated log density derivatives, we obtain estimates for the posterior mean and variance of noncentrality parameter.
+Here we suggest ideas to interpret such estimates.
+The ideas are grouped under two definitions: {\it posterior significance} for point estimates and {\it posterior dominance} for interval estimates.